How is OCD diagnosed?

 If you are concerned that you have OCD, and you want to seek professional help, the first step would normally be to visit your family doctor.
 Your family doctor can provide an assessment and diagnosis, and help you access appropriate treatment.

 If you visit a doctor to talk about OCD, they are likely to ask you direct questions about possible symptoms.
 For example:

 - Do you wash or clean a lot?

-- Is there any thought that keeps bothering you that you’d like to get rid of but can’t?
+- Is there any thought that keeps bothering you that you would like to get rid of but cannot?

 - Do your daily activities take a long time to finish?

 - Are you concerned about putting things in a special order or do you find mess very upsetting?

 - How are they affecting your everyday life?